 But I didn’t do that this time.
 It just goes to show that sometimes even those who know better, get tripped up sometimes too.

-So eventually, we humbled ourselves and when we saw each other later in the day, we walked up to each other hugged for a long time, kissed and each confirmed, “Lets not do that again… this wasn’t good.”
+So eventually, we humbled ourselves.
+And when we saw each other later in the day, we walked up to each other hugged for a long time.
+We kissed and each confirmed, “Lets not do that again… this wasn’t good.”
 And that’s our hope.
 That’s our goal NOT to do that again.
 Hopefully, prayerfully, we won’t (and you won’t either).
-In marriage we’re supposed to partner together —fighting against whatever hurtful thing comes into our lives, not fighting against each other.
+In marriage we’re supposed to partner together.
+We are to fight against hurtful things that come into our lives, not fight against each other.

-What’s worse is that we missed our prayer time together earlier in the day, which was NOT a good thing.
-I know that God uses that time to not only join us together in our relationship with Him —to participate with Him in a miracle-making way, but also to cement our marriage together in a healthy way, healing way.
+What’s worse is that we missed our prayer time together earlier in the day.
+This was NOT a good thing.
+I know that God uses that time to not only join us together in our relationship with Him, but also to cement our marriage together in a healthy way, healing way.
 I also know that not only do WE miss out, when we miss that time together with the Lord, but God misses us as He waits for us to join Him.

 May we always remember that.
-And may the petty, stupid time that we spent yesterday not be wasted… a lesson learned… missed prayer time… but may we learn.
+And may the petty, stupid time that we spent yesterday not be wasted.
+May it be a lesson learned… missed prayer time… but may we learn.
 What’s important is not just what we live through but what we learn through.

 “Live life, then, with a due sense of responsibility, not as men who do not know the meaning and purpose of life but as those who do.
 Make the best use of your time, despite all the difficulties of these days.
 Don’t be vague but firmly grasp what you know to be the will of God.
 Don’t get your stimulus from wine (for there is always the danger of excessive drinking), but let the Spirit stimulate your souls.
 Express your joy in singing among yourselves psalms and hymns and spiritual songs, making music in your hearts for the ears of God!
 Thank God at all times for everything, in the name of our Lord Jesus Christ.
 And ‘fit in with’ each other, because of your common reverence for Christ.
 (Ephesians 5:15-21 Phillips)